Sprained, Strained or Pained - Using Yoga to Rebuild after Injury

 Julie Gudmestad returns to London to share more of her knowledge on the therapeutic applications of yoga.
 As a yoga teacher and physical therapist with 40 years of experience, she has devoted her professional life to integrating her physical therapist’s knowledge of the body, and how it is injured, with the healing powers of yoga.

-Muscle imbalances and misalignments are often at the root of injuries and overuse problems, as well as contributing to chronic and recurrent pain.
-This workshop will focus on using yoga poses to rebuild strength and flexibility while correcting misalignment.
+This workshop will focus on using yoga poses to rebuild strength and flexibility for students who are returning to yoga after injury, illness or other cause of deconditioning.
 While some previous study of anatomy is strongly suggested, these five days will focus on asana practice and sequencing, rather than in-depth anatomy study.

 Pre-requisites: Some previous study of anatomy.